 There is no existing scientific evidence to show that human strains are more capable of binding to the gut wall lining, or colonising the gut, or exerting a health benefit - than 'non human' strains.
 As mentioned above, some of the best researched probiotic strains, such as S. boulardii, do not have a human origin.

-At OptiBac we do not therefore consider the the question of “human strain” to be a relevant criterion for selecting an effective probiotic.
+At OptiBac Probiotics, whilst many of our strains are of a human origin, we do not consider the question of “human strain” to be a relevant criterion for selecting an effective probiotic.

 NB.
-For those concerned about dairy sensitivities, some of the OptiBac range may contain small traces of dairy and are therefore not recommended for vegans or those who are severely allergic to dairy.
-However we do recommend the whole range for those who are lactose intolerant, as the amount of dairy is negligible, and probiotics aid the digestion of lactose.
-For further clarification, please see the FAQs.
+For those concerned about dairy sensitivities, whilst origin is not relevant, the culture may be more so.
+Some probiotics use dairy as part of the culture, and therefore may contain small traces of dairy and are not recommended for vegans or those who are severely allergic to dairy.
+However, the amount of dairy is usually negligible, and probiotics aid the digestion of lactose, so would be suitable for those who are lactose intolerant.